Five hundred men, women and children were massacred at Fort Mims, Alabama, just north of Mobile, on August 30, 1813, by the Red Stick Creek Indians.

 They were accompanied by 50,000 troops under Prussian commander Gebhard von Blücher.

 For the next one hundred days, events in Europe cascaded toward the massive Battle of Waterloo, where Napoleon was defeated, June 18, 1815.

-Napoleon was banished again, this time to the isolated Island of St. Helena in the South Atlantic -- located over a thousand miles from the nearest land.
+Napoleon abdicated a second time and was banished again, this time to the isolated Island of St. Helena in the South Atlantic -- located over a thousand miles from the nearest land.